rufex/kindle-clippings/README.md

   input_folder: { relative folder path }
   output_folder: { relative folder path }
   log_file: { relative log file path }
+  last_date: { datetime object }
 ```

+1. Place your TXT exported from your Kindle in the input folder.
+1. Run your script from the your terminal.
+1. Choose if you want to filter the highlights based on the previous run of the script you made or not.
-Place your TXT exported from your Kindle in the input folder.
-After that, you can run your script from the your terminal.
-You will see a list of all the files that can be generated.
-And you will need to enter one option to proceed.
+1. You will see an overview of all the files that can be generated.
+1. Enter one option to proceed.
+'Append-mode' will append the text to the existing file if there is one, otherwise it will create a new one.
+'Create-mode' will create a new txt file for each book, independently if you already have one created or not.
+'Exit' to end the script without generating any changes or new files.

+### Changelog

+v1 --> Code refactored.
+Most importantly, added the possibility to keep track of the date of the last highlight exported.
+That way, we can use it next time to filter which highlights needs to be consider or not from the original 'My clippings' file.